 Mariam J. Masid, Director of Legal Services, was appointed in October 2010.
 Prior to her current position, beginning in December 2005, Ms. Masid served the Authority as an in-house Senior Attorney.
 Ms. Masid is a graduate of the University of Nebraska College of Law and also earned a Ph.D. from Colorado State University in Earth Sciences, Water Resource Management.
-She has over 30 years experience in private practice and as in-house counsel in the areas of real estate, mortgage finance, municipal law, litigation, and general civil matters.
+She has over 30 years' experience in private practice and as in-house counsel in the areas of real estate, mortgage finance, municipal law, litigation, and general civil matters.
 Prior to joining the Authority, Ms. Masid was an adjunct professor at Colorado State University teaching real estate law, real estate principles and business law.

 Karen Harkin, CMB, CML, was appointed as Director of Home Finance in February 2001.
 Ms. Harkin joined the staff in June 1999.
-Ms. Harkin received a Bachelor of Science degree from the University of Wisconsin-Madison and a Masters Degree in Business Administration from the University of Dubuque, Dubuque, Iowa.
-Ms. Harkin has more than twenty years experience in various capacities in public, private and non-profit real estate lending and development.
+Ms. Harkin received a Bachelor of Science degree from the University of Wisconsin-Madison and a Master's Degree in Business Administration from the University of Dubuque, Dubuque, Iowa.
+Ms. Harkin has more than twenty years' experience in various capacities in public, private and non-profit real estate lending and development.
+Ms. Harkin has announced her resignation from the Authority effective October 26, 2012.
+Senior management is in the process of interviewing candidates for Ms. Harkin's position in an effort to have a replacement identified prior to Ms. Harkin's departure.

 Mark A. MacNicholas, Controller, joined the staff in October 2008.
 Prior to joining the Authority, Mr. MacNicholas served as Controller for SunCorp Corporate Credit Union.
 During his career, Mr. MacNicholas has served in various accounting roles within the financial services industry.
-Mr. MacNicholas has a Bachelor's Degree in Business Administration from the University of Iowa, a Masters Degree in Accountancy from DePaul University and is a Certified Public Accountant.
+Mr. MacNicholas has a Bachelor's Degree in Business Administration from the University of Iowa and a Master's Degree in Accountancy from DePaul University and is a Certified Public Accountant.

 Steve Johnson was appointed as Director of Commercial Lending in July 2010.
 Mr. Johnson began working for the Authority in 1996 as a Business Finance Loan Officer.
 In 1999, he was promoted to Manager of Business Lending Production.
-Most recently, Mr. Johnson has led the Authority's small business team's efforts to diversify and expand the products available to help small businesses access capital.
+In that position, Mr. Johnson led the Authority's small business team's efforts to diversify and expand the products available to help small businesses access capital.
 Mr. Johnson is the vice chair of the Colorado Enterprise Fund, and a board member of the Council of Development Finance Agencies (CDFA).
 He graduated from Hillsdale College in Michigan with a Bachelor of Arts degree in marketing and finance.

 D. Brian Miller was appointed as Director of Asset Management in October 2006.
 Prior to his current position, Mr. Miller served as the Manager of Multifamily Loan Compliance Department, as well as various other positions within the Asset Management Division since joining the Authority in November 1998.
-Mr. Miller has over fifteen years experience in financial services and asset management.
+Mr. Miller has over fifteen years' experience in financial services and asset management.
 Mr. Miller is a graduate of the University of Northern Colorado with a Bachelor's Degree in Finance.

 Rodney D. Hardin joined the staff as Director of Information Technology in January 2005.
 Prior to joining the Authority, Mr. Hardin served as SVP/CIO at Pulte Mortgage LLC for 11 years.
 He also served as SVP/MIS Manager at North American Mortgage for five years.
 He is past Chairman of the MBA Residential Technology Steering Committee.
-His education includes a Bachelor's Degree in Business Administration from Sonoma State University in Rohnert Park, California and a Masters Degree in Business Administration from Regis University in Denver, Colorado.
+His education includes a Bachelor's Degree in Business Administration from Sonoma State University in Rohnert Park, California and a Master's Degree in Business Administration from Regis University in Denver, Colorado.